Protecting your Roof with Tile

 Heavy, durable, and made of real stone, slate roofing tiles can last over 100 years.

-While tiles roofs have been known to perform best in warmer, less humid climates, their wind resistance, heat-transfer and ventilation abilities, and not likely to get insect damage, rot, and decay, make them a durable roofing option in all climates.
+Tiles roofs are known to perform best in warmer, less humid climates.
+However, they also offer wind resistance, along with heat-transfer and ventilation abilities.
+More so, they are not likely to get insect damage, rot, and decay.
+Thus, tile roofing is a durable roofing option in all climates.
 While a long lifespan can never be guaranteed, roof tiles have such dependable durability and longevity that many manufacturers offer a 50-year warranty against color fading on tile roofs installed by a professional contractor.

 Give Your Roof New Life